 The question “what is KYC verification?” has become one of the most important queries for businesses and customers alike.
 Know Your Customer (KYC) verification has become so important that businesses could be fined by regulatory authorities for not complying with fixed standards.
-In this article, we are going to discuss this as well as other related questions to KYC.
+In this article, we are going to discuss the meaning of KYC, the 3 pillars of KYC compliance, and the entire KYC verification process as well as other related questions to KYC.

 KYC verification simply refers to the process that a business undergoes to verify the identity of customers to ascertain their credibility and legitimacy.
+This process is often refereed to as KYC authentication or KYC identity verification.
 This is done to assess the risks associated with carrying out transactions with such customers and is part of the business's customer due diligence framework.

-Although primarily used by banks, insurance and businesses in the finance industry, KYC verification has become important and even mandatory for organisations in more conventional industries like eCommerce and gig economy platforms.
+Although primarily used by banks, insurance and businesses in the finance industry, KYC procedures has become important across several industries and even mandatory for organisations in more conventional industries like eCommerce and gig economy platforms.

 Why have KYC verification?